 Electric scooter rental trial

-E-scooters offer the potential for convenient, fun, clean and affordable travel while social distancing measures are in place, reduce reliance on car trips and lower harmful emissions.
+E-scooters offer the potential for convenient, fun, clean and affordable travel, reduce reliance on car trips and lower harmful emissions.

 The aim of the scheme is to test the new form of transport to see how it works in practice, and whether it could offer a greener way to travel around the city in the future.